 If you’ve finished graduate school, you’re likely looking for a job or are already working in your preferred area of study.
 Which is all good.
-But you may also be looking at that pile of grad school debt you have and wondering how you can make it go away ASAP.
+But you may also be looking at a pile of grad school debt and wondering how you can make it go away ASAP.

-If the interest rate on your loan (or loans) is higher than current rates, if you’re finding the monthly payment too high, or if you’re juggling multiple payments on different loans for school each month, you might want to consider graduate school loan refinancing.
+If the interest rate on your federal or private loan (or loans) is higher than current rates, if you’re finding your monthly payments too high, or if you’re juggling multiple payments on different loans for school each month, you might want to consider graduate school loan refinancing.

-Here, you’ll learn about what graduate student loan refinancing is, the pros and cons, and how to tell if it’s right for you.
+Here, you’ll learn what graduate student loan refinancing is, what the pros and cons are, and how to tell if it’s right for you.

 Take control of your student loans.